-Low code platforms are used by businesses large and small to rapidly create and scale applications.
-User-friendly interfaces and drag-and-drop functions make it easier than ever for teams to collaborate on projects, delivering a high level of visibility at all stages of development, ensuring processes are refined and mapped out thoroughly before they are executed (minimising error).
-Low code is different to traditional coding for a variety of reasons, but each is as important as the other and which one is more suited depends on the environment and project at hand.
-With that said, there are a few things that set low code apart from its older sibling:
+Low-code platforms are used by businesses large and small to rapidly create and scale applications.
+User-friendly interfaces and drag-and-drop functions make it easier than ever for teams to collaborate on projects, delivering a high level of visibility at all stages of development, and ensuring processes are refined and mapped out thoroughly before they are executed (minimising error).
+Low-code is different to traditional coding for a variety of reasons, but each is as important as the other and which one is more suited depends on the environment and project at hand.
+With that said, there are a few things that set low-code apart from its older sibling:

 Traditional coding can be complex and expensive.
 The manual process of writing code is labour-intensive, it requires extremely skilled and knowledgeable developers to turn out a working product, but even then it is likely that bugs will creep in initially, which can slow down project completion.
-On the other hand, the relative simplicity of low code platforms can help reduce the amount of bugs, significantly speeding up development by up to 20X.
+On the other hand, the relative simplicity of low-code platforms can help reduce the number of bugs, significantly speeding up development by up to 20X.

-In today’s business world, with digital transformation a global priority, low code platforms can help deliver lasting change with less complexity and less resources.
+In today’s business world, with digital transformation a global priority, low-code platforms can help deliver lasting change with less complexity and fewer resources.
 What are you waiting for?